Oil, safe havens surge after U.S. strikes kill Iran commander

 U.S. Secretary of State Mike Pompeo said the strike aimed to disrupt an “imminent attack” that would have endangered Americans in the Middle East.

-Oil markets saw the most dramatic moves, with Brent crude futures leaping as much 4.5% to $69.20 a barrel, the highest since Saudi crude facilities were attacked in September.
+The most dramatic moves were in the oil markets, with Brent crude futures LCOc1 leaping as much 4.5% to $69.20 a barrel, the highest level since Saudi crude facilities were attacked in September.

 The impact hit almost every asset class.
 [O/R]

-Europe’s broad STOXX 600 index fell as much as 1% and shares on Wall Street almost the same as New Year optimism, which had pushed equity markets to new records, evaporated.
+Europe’s broad STOXX 600 index fell as much as 1%, but pared losses to close down 0.33%, while shares on Wall Street fell around 0.8% as New Year optimism, which had pushed equity markets to record highs, evaporated.

-The yen JPY= rose half a percent against the dollar to a two-month high, the Swiss franc EURCHF= hit its highest against the euro since September and gold prices XAU= climbed to a four-month peak, racing past the key $1,550 an ounce level.
+The yen JPY= rose half a percent against the dollar to a two-month high, the Swiss franc EURCHF= hit its highest level against the euro since September and gold prices XAU= climbed to a four-month peak, racing past the key $1,550 an ounce level.

 “Geopolitics has come back to the table, and this is something that could have major cross-asset implications,” said Salman Ahmed, Lombard Odier’s chief investment strategist.